vipzhicheng/logseq-plugin-mark-map/README.md

 * `DOWN`: move mindmap down.
 * `LEFT`: move mindmap left.
 * `RIGHT`: move mindmap right.

+## Markmap properties

+* `mark-map-title=blahblah`，a page property, to change the mindmap center node different from page title.
+* `mark-map-collapsed:: hidden`, a page property, to hide Logseq collapsed blocks on mindmap.
+* `mark-map-display:: hidden`, a block property, to hide the block.

 ## Contribution

 Issues and PRs are welcome!